Ipod-Na-no/TheBotBible/docs/rules.md

 ### Batteries:

-Examples of batteries that are permitted:

-- NiCads, NiMh, LIon, LiFe, LiPoly.
+Some kinds of permitted batteries:

+- NiCad
+- NiMh
+- LIon
+- LiFe
+- LiPoly

+> [!TIP]
+> LiPoly/LiPo is by far the most common

-### Weapons part 1:  Robots must have an active weapon.
+### Weapons part 1:

+Robots must have an active weapon.
 No wedge-only robots are allowed.
 Weapons can be flipper or some kinds of spinning weapon.

-### Weapons  part 2:  While a variety of spinning weapons are encouraged, there are some weapon systems that are not allowed:
+### Weapons  part 2:

+While a variety of spinning weapons are encouraged, there are some weapon systems that are not allowed:
-RF jamming
+- RF jamming
-EMF fields that affect another robot’s electronics Entangling weapons (nets, tapes, strings, or other materials that entangle).
+- EMF fields that affect another robot’s electronics
+- Entangling weapons (nets, tapes, strings, or other materials that entangle).
-Liquids, foams, gasses, powders, sand etc
+- Liquids, foams, gasses, powders, sand etc
-Untethered projectiles
+- Untethered projectiles
-Fire, combustibles
+- Fire, combustibles
-Light and smoke that impair the viewing of a robot
+- Light and smoke that impair the viewing of a robot
-Not allowed to physically engulf your opponent Controlled Motion:  Robots must have controlled motion.
+- Not allowed to physically engulf your opponent

+###Controlled Motion:

+Robots must have controlled motion.
 Typically robots have wheels which are controlled by the operator, but there are other ways to control the motion of the robot such as a shuffler or gyro forces from the weapon.
 To be eligible to compete, the driver must demonstrate controlled motion during inspection.

 ## Section 2: Match Rules and Scoring

 ### Match Rules:
-Matches last 2 minutes
+- Matches last 2 minutes
-Trap door opens at one minute
+- Trap door opens at one minute
-A robot may restrict movement of the opposing bot for a maximum of FIVE seconds before changing positions (ie. pinning, supporting, lifting)
+- A robot may restrict movement of the opposing bot for a maximum of FIVE seconds before changing positions (ie. pinning, supporting, lifting)
-If a robot becomes stuck due to the construction of the arena, not as a result of the opposing bot, the match will be stopped and the robot will be freed.
+- If a robot becomes stuck due to the construction of the arena, not as a result of the opposing bot, the match will be stopped and the robot will be freed.
-A robot may be unstuck a maximum of ONE time per match
+- A robot may be unstuck a maximum of ONE time per match
+-
 ###There are two ways to win:
 #1 - Knock-out or one robot is disabled.
 If one of the robots falls or is pushed in the trap door, it counts as a knock-out.
 #2 - Judges' decision.
 If a match  goes the entire allotted time without one robot getting knocked out, the winner is determined by the judges based on the match score sheet.
 Match Scoring:
 Matches will be scored by a panel of judges (2-3) using the following criteria: